Ambrose Jermyn

 Sir Ambrose Jermyn (1511 – 5 April 1577) of Rushbrooke, Suffolk, was an English courtier, magistrate and landowner.

 Origins

-He was the son of Sir Thomas Jermyn (died 1552) of Rushbrooke by his wife Anne Spring, the eldest daughter of Thomas Spring of Lavenham, Suffolk.
+Jermyn was the son of Sir Thomas Jermyn (died 1552) of Rushbrooke and Anne Spring, the eldest daughter of Thomas Spring of Lavenham, Suffolk.

 Career

-He inherited his father's Rushbrooke Hall estate following his death in 1552.
+Jermyn inherited his father's Rushbrooke Hall estate following the elder Jermyn's death in 1552.
 A fervent Roman Catholic, he was knighted by Queen Mary I and served as a Justice of the Peace in Suffolk.
 In this role he was a notable prosecutor and persecutor of Protestants across East Anglia until the accession of Queen Elizabeth I. He served as Sheriff of Norfolk and Suffolk in 1558 and 1572.

 Marriage and children

-In 1538 he married Anne Heveningham, daughter of George Heveningham of Rushbrooke, and his wife Margaret, daughter of John Burgoyne, by whom he had thirteen children, including:
+In 1538 Jermyn married Anne Heveningham, daughter of George Heveningham of Rushbrooke, and his wife Margaret, daughter of John Burgoyne, by whom he had thirteen children, including: